alexliesenfeld/health/README.md

 		}),
 	)

-	checker.Start()
+	// This will start periodic check goroutines and do a first check run
+	// to test for an initial system health status. checker.Start()

-	// Create a new http.Handler that provides health check information. router := http.NewServeMux()
+	// We Create a new http.Handler that provides health check information
+	// serialized as a JOSN string via HTTP. router := http.NewServeMux()
 	router.Handle("/health", health.NewHandler(checker))
 	http.ListenAndServe(":3000", router)